-Will any loaders or delivery trucks or milk trucks need to back up in the direction of the building?
+Will any loaders, delivery trucks, or milk trucks need to back up in the direction of the building?
 If so, you may want to consider another location.

 Be sure a fire truck can turn down your drive and then make a complete turn without backing up.
 Every fire department requires this.
 Do not block any existing routes used by work equipment.
 Do not block fire truck routes.

 Septic and water: Situate your building at least 100 feet from existing septic lines and from any wells on the property.
 This is best practice, and it is also code in most regions.
 Wells usually do not move.
-A septic tank can outlive it's leach lines however.
+A septic tank, on the other hand, can outlive its leach lines.
 For this reason, consider the future expansion of your leach lines.
 Sketch these on your map, and position the shop 100 feet from this reserved area as well.
 A few counties want to see this on plans submitted for construction permits.
 Most do not.

-The process on how to build a shop involves much more than just building the shop itself.
+The process of building a shop involves much more than just the building of the shop itself.